Postgresql windows functions and CTEs

 partition by <column name> specifies the window, the subset of rows, over which to apply the max() function.

-max(popularity) over(partition by artist) as max_pop
+max(gross) over(partition by released_year) as max_gross

 In short, the OVER() clause specifies to SQL that you need to create a a subset of records